ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 ## Enter: the PCA9685

-We connect them to the first two channels of our PCA9685, highlighted in green and blue:
+We connect them to the first two channels (0 and 1) of our PCA9685, highlighted in green and blue:

 <img src="/images/hardware/pca2.png" alt="Photo of my ESC and wireless receiver" style="zoom:50%;" />

-It doesn't matter which channel you connect the servo to, and which one the ESC to, just take note which one went where, you'll need it later on:
+It doesn't matter which channel you connect the servo to, and which one the ESC to, just take note which one went where, you'll need it later on.
+You can see the numbers denoting the channels above the three pins.
+I've connected mine to the zeroth and first channel:

 <img src="/images/hardware/pca3.png" alt="Photo of my ESC and wireless receiver" style="zoom:50%;" />